ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- Get all books stored in book-review-api, including their reviews
+- Get all books stored in `book-review-api`, including their reviews
 ```
 {
   getAllBooks {